jexnator/starter-academic/content/post/CloudWatch/index.md

  As the name suggests, the user can create custom metrics for an individual use case.
 An example of this could be a monitoring system that records how many drivers are driving without daytime running lights on a certain section of road during the day and visualizes this by summing it up in a CloudWatch metric.

  ### Namespaces
+ In AWS CloudWatch, a namespace is a container for metrics.
+It allows to group and organize metrics so that you can more easily view and work with them.
+For example, you could create a namespace for metrics related to your website's performance, and another namespace for metrics related to your database.
+This way, you can easily view and analyze the metrics for each area of your application without having to sift through all of the metrics together.

  ### Standard & High Resolution